 Overall, they offer excellent value for the price and while their response time isn’t as fast as that of some more expensive IPS models, it’s significantly better than what you’ll find on high refresh rate VA panels.
 Some motion blur is present, but there’s no prominent black smearing in fast-paced games.

 If you want faster IPS models, you should check out the ASUS VG259Q based on a 24.5″ IPS panel by AU Optronics with quicker pixel response time, but higher price tag.

 Philips, ViewSonic, and ASUS have also announced 24″ 1080p 144Hz IPS models based on the same Panda panel that’s in the AOC 24G2 and the Acer VG240YP.

-While all of these models use the same panel with similar features, only AOC’s and Philips’ versions use wide color gamut backlights.
+While all of these models use the same panel with similar features, only the models by AOC, Philips, and MSI support wide color gamut.